natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/netmiko.rst

     result = ssh.send_command('show ip int br')

-The method works as follows:
+Method works as follows:

-* sends command to device and gets the output until the string with prompt or until the specified string
+* sends command to device and gets the output until string with prompt or until specified string

   * prompt is automatically determined
   * if your device does not determine it, you can simply specify a string till which to read the output